cool-calm/collected-press/README.md

 ## Use Cases

 - Zero-build websites.
-As soon as you push changes to GitHub, it’s available to be served.
-No CMS, no dependencies to keep up to date.
+As soon as you push changes to GitHub, it’s available to be directly served!
+No CMS, no build pipeline, and no dependencies to keep up to date.
 - Great for documentation websites.
 In fact, our own [API docs](https://collected.press/docs/api) use it.
-- Create a home page for your open source project — just load the Markdown alongside the code in your repo.
+- Create a home page for your open source project — just load the Markdown readme alongside the code in your repo.

 ## Principles

 - Service is stateless.
 Just uses HTTP.
 You pass in exactly what parameters you need: the GitHub repo, SHA, and path to the file you want to render.
 - Can be called from anywhere.
 Backends, frontends, JavaScript, Swift, Rust, C#, Golang…
 - Runs on the edge which means very low latency for end users so they get a great user experience.
 - Renders syntax highlighting for code blocks on the server.
-No need to run highlight.js in your user’s browser.
+This means there’s no need to run highlight.js in your user’s browser, you just need to load the CSS.
 - Responses (will soon) be heavily cached like a CDN.
 - Unique git tags or SHA must be used in URLs, as we can confidently cache those forever.
 Links like `https://collected.press/github/facebook/react` are redirected to a URL with the latest SHA like `https://collected.press/github/facebook/react@6e2f38f3a4d58f11bbe86ca6f938c27767366967/`.
-We do the equivalent of `git fetch` to get the `HEAD` SHA.
+We do the equivalent of `git fetch` to get the latest `HEAD` SHA for you.

 ## Examples